mongodb/specifications/source/client-side-encryption/tests/README.rst

 Use ``encryptedClient`` to run an aggregate on ``db.decryption_events``.

 Expect an exception to be thrown from the command error.
-Expect a CommandFailedEvent.
+Expect a ``CommandFailedEvent``.

 Case 2: Network Error
 `````````````````````